b0bcarlson/word-data/README.md

 Assumed tables "words1" through "words5" already created in MySQL. config.php should contain the $conn for the MySQL connection; $days and $count for how long and which "old" words should be kept (see below).

+Please note: You will need a significant amount of space in your MySQL database.
+Two days of running every minute with 100 comments each used 2 Gb on my database, around a month later it sat at 21 Gb.
+If at all possible use SAS or SSD to speed up searches.

 ## getwords.py
 `python getwords.py <number of comments to fetch>`